| Service Information | 12-1 |

 Fork tube/slider/piston

-Check the fork tube, fork slider and piston for score marks and
+Check the fork tube, fork slider and piston for score marks and excessive or abnormal wear.

 Replace any components which are worn or damaged.